pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/helm-install.md

 You can provide credentials and configuration values directly in your values.yaml or set them with a `--set` argument during the installation/upgrade.
 The [(Second table, Column B)](#mapping-table-between-external-secrets-fields-values-fields-and-pachyderm-platform-secrets) below lists the names of the fields in which you can hard code your values directly).

--  *A-1 - Provide the minimal amount of values and let Pachyderm auto-generate the rest*
+-  *A-1 - Provide the minimal amount of values and let Pachyderm generate the rest*

     - Provide your [Enterprise License](../../../enterprise/deployment/#activate-the-enterprise-edition){target=_blank} (For Enterprise users only).
     - Optionally, your [IDPs configuration](../../../enterprise/auth/authentication/idp-dex/#create-your-idp-pachyderm-connection){target=_blank} (For Enterprise users using the Authentication feature)